7 Reasons All Kids Should Rock Climb

-If they’re climbing on an properly rigged toprope, in the gym or outside, children are never at risk of falling more than a couple of inche during their rock climb.
+If they’re climbing on a properly rigged top-rope, in the gym, or outside, children are never at risk of falling more than a couple of inches during their rock climb.
 But still, most new climbers (children or adults) feel a surge of adrenaline as they climb 30 – 60 feet off of the ground for the first time.

 Overcoming the natural fear all new climbers experience as they ascend to the top of their first route can be a powerful tool for learning to combat the stress and anxiety that many people encounter in their day-to-day lives.
-It is in this way that climbing can help kids develop the skills necessary to overcome other mental struggles they may come across throughout life.
+In this way, climbing can help kids develop the skills necessary to overcome other mental struggles they may encounter throughout life.

-This one might seem obvious, however, with a growing portion of America’s youth becoming overweight and physically inactive, instilling children with values of physical fitness has never been more critical.
+This one might seem obvious.
+However, with a growing portion of America’s youth becoming overweight and physically inactive, instilling children with values of physical fitness has never been more critical.
 Recent studies estimate that 25-27% of teenagers are overweight or obese in the United States.
-For individuals that don’t enjoy traditional recreational sports, climbing can serve as an excellent workout.
-Climbers have to engage every muscle group in their entire bodies and can also build up their aerobic endurance.
+For individuals who don’t enjoy traditional recreational sports, climbing can be an excellent workout.
+Climbers must engage every muscle group in their entire bodies and can also build up their aerobic endurance.
 Sometimes without even realizing it, climbers receive a full body workout in just an hour on the wall.

 3. Personal Challenge

-Climbing is a unique sport in that it demands individual motivation and personal challenge.
-Climbers often work in teams, but they are often alone and out of sight of their partners on a massive wall.
-Only individual perseverance can bring a climber to the top of a route.
-When a child is alone on the wall, they receive an opportunity to engage in a personal challenge, unlike anything they experience in their normal lives.
+Climbing is a unique sport that demands individual motivation and personal challenge.
+Although climbers often work in teams, it is an individual sport.
+While on the wall, only internal perseverance can bring a climber to the top of a route.
+When a child is alone on the wall, it allows for an opportunity to engage in a personal challenge, unlike anything they experience in their normal lives.

-Climbers are the friendliest people in the world (okay, we don’t have concrete data to back up that statement – but we think it’s true).
+Climbers are known for having a wholesome and welcoming community (okay, we don’t have concrete data to back up that statement – but we think it’s true).
 Not all children thrive in typical recreational team sports, and that’s perfectly okay.
-However, child and adolescent climbing teams are growing all over the country, and it’s the perfect environment for kids and teenagers to make friends without the pressure of perfectly syncing during team events.
+However, youth climbing teams are growing all over the country, and it’s the perfect environment for kids and teens to make friends.
 Climbing can be an individual sport, but it can also be an opportunity to join a community that loves physical fitness, teamwork, and the outdoors.

 5. Learn New Skills

-Climbing is the combination of several essential mountaineering skills, and while many recreational climbers go to the gym without ever learning technical skills (such as belaying, lead climbing, gear placement, etc.), many people use climbing as an opportunity to develop a skill set to which they wouldn’t have otherwise been exposed.
-While these new skills are for mountain travel, they are also surprisingly useful in many professional settings.
+Climbing is the combination of several essential mountaineering skills.
+While many recreational climbers go to the gym without ever learning technical skills (such as belaying, lead climbing, gear placement, etc.), many people use climbing as an opportunity to develop a skill set to which they wouldn’t have otherwise been exposed.
+Although these new skills are for mountain travel, they are also surprisingly useful in many professional settings.
 High-angle rope skills are highly valued in careers such as construction work, stage set-up, and first responders.

-The average American child receives hours of “screen-time” every day.
+The average American child receives hours of “screen time” every day.
 That’s hours of staring at either computer screens, televisions, smartphones, or tablets.
 Throughout the average American lifetime, today’s generation will spend 10+ years of their life staring at electronic devices.
-Climbing, in the gym or outside, can offer a reprieve from those electronic devices that seem to dominate the lifestyle of kids today.
+Climbing, in the gym or outside, can offer a healthy and mentally stimulating reprieve from those electronic devices that seem to dominate the lifestyle of kids today.

 Ultimately, climbing is fun.
-Through climbing, children are offered an opportunity to experience the excitement and adventure that the world has to offer.
-For many children and teenagers, climbing is an exciting way to learn new skills, get in a workout, and meet friends to which they wouldn’t have otherwise been exposed.
-Video games may be the trend for the future, but at the end of the day video games are only attempting to replicate what real adventures have to offer.
+Through climbing, children are offered an opportunity to experience the world's excitement and adventure.
+For many children and teenagers, climbing is an exciting way to learn new skills, get in a workout, and meet friends in ways they wouldn’t have otherwise been exposed to.
+Video games may be the trend for the future, but at the end of the day, video games are only attempting to replicate what real adventures have to offer.